hiroshimamiya/EPIB685/README.md

 Though you project proposal documentation will be much shorer than these full-length papers.

-# Policy around the use of AI technologies for class assignments and presentation
+# Policy around the use of AI technologies for class assignments and presentations
 Generative AI is a type of artificial intelligence that uses machine learning to create new types of media, including text, images, software codes, sound, and video in response to user prompts (inputs).
 Many tools exist that use generative AI to create new content.
 Some examples include ChatGPT and Bing (text generation) and Midjourney and DALL-E (image generation).